alfredteiko1212/Steghub-DevOps/Project 3 MERN Stack/STEP 1.md

 ![img](images/npm_v.png)

-7. To create a new directory or our To-Do project:
+7. To create a new directory on our To-Do project enter:

 ```
 mkdir Todo